weirenong/simpleinterface/README.md

 ### Local Chat

-SimpleAgent runs a local Qwen model through MLX.
+SimpleInterface runs a local Qwen model through MLX.

 The current main model is a Qwen3 thinking model, which gives better reasoning than a normal instruction model.